 Properties that have been aggregated away in a result entity are not represented, even if the properties are listed in $select or $expand.
 In $filter they are treated as having the null value, and in $orderby as having a value that is even lower than null, i.e. instances for which a property has been rolled up appear before instances that have a null value for that property when ordering ascending.
+In subsequent transformations, they are treated like in $filter as having the null value.

 On resource paths ending in /$count the system query option $apply is evaluated on the set identified by the resource path without the /$count segment, the result is the plain-text number of items in the result of $apply.
 This is similar to the combination of /$count and $filter.